IBM Purging The Old Guard, More Unofficial Layoffs

 Update: Watson is in the next publicity stunt with Wall Street as sales seem to be lagging.

 As we all know, Watson appeared and won on Jeopardy last year.
 It was the culmination of years of work and manpower to build a machine that could react faster and be programmed to win a game show.
-It was brilliant, but more for promotion than technology (as evidenced so far).
+It was brilliant, but more for promotion than technology sales (as evidenced so far).
 There is little doubt that the promotional value was priceless to the IT industry and an easy calculation by IBM to one up the competition.

 The two humans were limited to their capacity, whereas Watson was a massive computer with incredible storage and processing capability.
 It was programmed specifically for the game, so while not a slam dunk, inevitability wasn’t in much doubt.